GingerPrivacy/GingerDoc/docs/using-ginger/buy-sell.md

 ## How it works

-Ginger Wallet users can purchase Bitcoin through Changelly, and the Buy button is available to everyone, including hardware wallet users.
+Ginger Wallet users can purchase Bitcoin, and the Buy button is available to everyone, including hardware wallet users.
 The button will be visible even if the wallet is empty.

 ### Step 1: Selecting Your Country